AnyLog-co/documentation/deployments/README.md

 * Master – A node that manages the shared metadata (if a blockchain platform is used, this node is redundant).
 * Operator – A node that hosts the data.
 For this deployment we will have 2 Operator nodes.
 * Query – A node that coordinates the query process.
 * Publisher - A node that supports distribution of data from device(s) to operator nodes.
-(This node is not part of the deployment diagram, however, is often times used in large scale projects.)
+This node is not part of the deployment diagram.
+However, is often used in large scale projects.

 **Deployment Diagram**: